Family and Consumer Economics, PhD Degree

 Upon passing the examination, the student is admitted to candidacy for purposes of conducting research for the doctoral dissertation.
 Each student is then expected to write a detailed research proposal that outlines and justifies the dissertation research.
 This proposal should be distributed to each committee member and later presented to the committee for further discussion and approval.
 (Our department does not require a form for this stage).

 Each doctoral candidate must pass a final oral examination after completion of his/her dissertation.
 (Forms must be filed three weeks prior to the examination date).
 The dissertation must be distributed to members of the committee at least two weeks prior to the exam.
 Upon completion, the student is expected to provide one bound copy of the dissertation for the department.

 All PhD candidates must submit their dissertation via Electronic Thesis Deposit (ETD) at least 24 hours prior (48 hours strongly recommended) to their scheduled appointment.
-All required forms must be deposited at their mandatory, scheduled, final deposit appointment in the Thesis/Dissertation Office, room 170, Young Hall (YONG).
+All required forms must be deposited at their mandatory, scheduled, final deposit appointment in the Thesis/Dissertation Office, room B-80, Young Hall (YONG).
 To request an appointment, please click here.